7000 Tudsbury Road

 Baltimore, MD 21244

 Dr. Ofonedu has many years of teaching, research and clinical experiences working with varied population.
 She continues to contribute to the field through her scholarship and clinical expertise at local, national, and international levels.
-She has published several peer-reviewed journal articles and serves on several boards and committees related to psychology, social work, and her clinical interests.
-Dr. Ofonedu’s interests include mental health awareness and treatment engagement and service delivery for underserved urban children, youth, and families, particularly those who have been exposed to traumatic events, cultural responsive practice, schools and community engagement, disability inclusion, parent and professional education, and service learning.
-She has a deep commitment to troubled youth and has conducted research on inner-city Black youth’s mental health and treatment engagement of underserved families of young children with behavior problems and has published her findings to inform policy and practice.
-She examines the psychosocial and cultural factors that influence marginalized youth and families’ help seeking behaviors and service utilization to inform policy and intervention programs.
-Dr. Ofonedu combines her macro, clinical and research knowledge in the training of professionals, parents, and students in evidence-supported and cultural responsive intervention programs and helps them realize the key role they can play as underserved children, youth, families, and communities’ champions.
+She has published several peer-reviewed journal articles and serves on several boards and committees.
+Dr. Ofonedu’s research interests include mental health and treatment engagement of culturally diverse and marginalized groups, disability and inclusive practices, early intervention, global health and education.
+Her leadership is also in the area of adult learning, teaching, mentoring, pre-service training methods, training curriculum development and dissemination of training resources.
+She has expertise in qualitative research and examines the psychosocial and cultural factors that influence marginalized groups’ help seeking behaviors and service utilization to inform policy and intervention programs.
+Dr. Ofonedu combines her macro, clinical and research knowledge in the training of professionals, students and community members in evidence-supported and cultural responsive interventions and helps them realize the key role they can play in creating equitable access to care and resources for the underserved and marginalized populations.